Admitting What Is Obvious

 I started a site about helping nerds get fit back in 2009, and grew it by doing the only thing I knew how to do: write.
 After a few years it accidentally became a big team, we had app developers and growth and I was managing (poorly) a big team.
 After a 6-year detour of NOT doing the obvious thing, I finally fired myself to give me the space to get back to doing the damn thing that brings me to life, and got me here in the first place: write!
 Cheers man.

-David Roseberry 11 months ago
+David Roseberry over 1 year ago

 found this post a few months after it first appeared.
 Thanks for it.
 But now, the obvious question: how do you find it.
 The thing you are, by nature, gifted to be.